JLS22/col_dmdp082023/README.md

 # col_dmdp_2023
-Code used to analyse data from the study "Evidence for thermal adaptation of collagen genes cross a widely distributed planktonic species", JLSantos, 2025
+Code used to analyse data from the study "Genomic evidence for within-species thermal adaptation of collagen genes", JLSantos et al. unp.